 Imperial Palace - This tour does not include access to the inside of the Imperial Palace

-The current Imperial Palace (皇居, Kōkyo) is located on the former site of Edo Castle, a large park area surrounded by moats and massive stone walls in the center of Tokyo, a short walk from Tokyo Station.
+The current Imperial Palace (皇居, Kōkyo) is situated on the former site of Edo Castle, a vast park area encircled by moats and massive stone walls in central Tokyo, a short walk from Tokyo Station.
 It is the residence of Japan’s Imperial Family. -

 Children (junior high school students /15 and under) FREE -